LiamCalder/Project-X/README.md

 # Three cheers for All of Our *ahem my* Hard work
 Gabriel some enemies at the bottom of the initialization list still don't have adjusted stats.
-Probably their health as well.
-Still trying to find that annoying double space during combat.
-ARRRR
+Other than that everything should be done so all you guys need to do is debug the game, just keep playing and trying to break the game an see what happens